History of 56 Prince's Gate

 Q: I am a vegetarian/I have allergies.
 Can I still go to group dinner?

 A: All our group dinners in London and on the field trips will have vegetarian options.
-On arrival in London we ask you to let us know of any food allergies and we will make sure that there is always something you can eat.
+Prior to your arrival in London we ask you to let us know of any food allergies and we will make sure that there is always something you can eat.

 Q: Should I buy an Oyster card (travel card) in advance?